jericjan/tab-purger/README.md

 To install Tab Purger, follow these steps:

 1. Get the latest release from https://github.com/jericjan/tab-purger/releases
+2. Extract the zip to any folder (Can't provide a .crx file because it gets blocked by Chrome)
-2. Open your list of extensions at chrome://extensions/
+3. Open your list of extensions at chrome://extensions/
-3. Drag the .crx to that page
+4. Click "Load unpacked" and select the folder you just extracted it to
-4. Done!
+5. Done!

 ## Usage
 Once the extension is installed, you can click on it to search and close tabs in any Chromium browser.